IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 # 12-PyGeoAI
-We have worked on forest fire nowcasting on Uttarakhand.
-We have prepared the dataset for Uttarakhand and then trained the EarthFormer model for predictions.
-We have prepared the dataset for the training, and implemented the EarthFormer on our system.
-We prepared a script for pre-processing data for feeding into the architecture (`data-prep.py`).
+We have worked on forest fire nowcasting in the state of Uttarakhand.
+We have prepared the dataset for Uttarakhand (using Google Earth Engine, the Google Drive link is given).
+We have prepared the dataset for the training, and implemented the EarthFormer on our system and tested it on the SEVIR dataset.
+We prepared a Python script for pre-processing our data for feeding it into the EarthFormer architecture (`data-prep.py`).
 But we couldn't fully train the architecture and generate predictions from the training.

 There are two sections to this README file : Process Documentation and Implementation Documentation.
 # A. Introduction (Process Documentation)